ljedrz/lambda_calculus/README.md

 ## TODO

-- a parser for classic lambda notation
 - additional tests
-- β-reduction parallelization (at least to some extent)?
+- further optimizations; β-reduction parallelization (at least to some extent)?
-- further optimizations